• Skip to primary navigation

 Parts List:

-| I2C LCD 16×2 Display | 1 |
+I2C LCD 16×2 Display1

-If value is high then buzzer turns ON and LCD shows alert.
+After that, code checks value and if value is high then buzzer turns ON and LCD shows alert.

 Formulas: